aqilt29/peoples-purchasing/README.md

 ## Service Design

 The entire service will consist of a Listener/Broker for the Api and additional Workers that will carry out the tasks queued by the broker into SQS.
+The worker will be a separate EC2 with all of the worker tasks.

 1. Listener/Broker Responsibilities
     * Exposing the REST API to the client